Religious Studies, BA

-Served as a TA for Professional Development for Co-op, mentoring other students as they applied for their first co-ops.
+Natalie served as a TA for the preparatory course "Professional Development for Co-op" and mentored other students as they applied for their first co-ops.

-Took Ethics: East & West with Prof. Jung Lee, introducing Natalie to the concept of morality among a variety of cultures and religions.
+She took "Ethics: East & West" with Professor Jung Lee, and was introduced to different concepts of morality among of cultures and religions.

 “I have always wanted to pursue a career in law but did not want to sacrifice my interest in religious studies to do so.
 Northeastern’s Juris Doctor 3+3 program allowed me to develop my writing and argumentative skills while taking classes that I am passionate about.”

 Natalie is now a Corporate Attorney at Greenburg Traurig LLP.